UBC-MDS/ds-toolbox/chapters/en/module2.md

 <choice id="2">
 <opt text="A pipe allow you to save multiple commands and then execute them all at once">

-This is not quite what a pipe does.
+This is not quite what a pipe does; it let's you link the output from one command to another.

 </opt>